osm-search/Nominatim/docs/admin/Import.md

 Before you start the import, you should create a project directory for your new database installation.
-This directory receives all data that is related to a single Nominatim setup: configuration, extra data, etc. Create a project directory apart from the Nominatim software:
+This directory receives all data that is related to a single Nominatim setup: configuration, extra data, etc. Create a project directory apart from the Nominatim software and change into the directory:

 ```
 mkdir ~/nominatim-planet
+cd ~/nominatim-planet
 ```

 In the following, we refer to the project directory as `$PROJECT_DIR`.
 To be